rpiontik/ThingJS-user-packet/docs/MQTT.md

 # Overview
-HTTP/HTTPS request demonstrator.
+The application demonstrates integration via MQTT protocol

 # Description

-The application demonstrates the use of HTTP/HTTPS requests from chip.
+The internal time of the chip is sending to and receiving from the MQTT broker.
+You can see result on screen.

 # Hardware
 * ESP32 NodeMCU